Open592/appletviewer/src/main/kotlin/com/open592/appletviewer/debug/README.md

 console anytime you wanted additional debug information.

-Within Open592 we add the `com.open592.disableDebugConsole` flag which lets you disable the debug flag when it would otherwise be shown.
+Within Open592 we add the `com.open592.disableDebugConsole` flag which lets you disable the debug console when it would otherwise be shown.

 ### Ability to log to both system stream and debug console.
 In the original applet viewer, when enabled, the debug console forced everything